 Sklarek was born in Harlem, New York.
 She was encouraged by her father, who taught her carpentry, to pursue architecture.
 When Sklarek graduated from Columbia University’s School of Architecture, she was one of only two women in her class and one of the first African American women in the country to receive a license to practice architecture.
 Sklarek worked at numerous firms throughout her career including Skidmore, Owings & Merrill; Gruen and Associates; Welton Beckett Associates; and the Jon Jerde Partnership.
 At Gruen and Associates, she became the firm’s first black female director.
 In 1985, she co-founded Siegel, Sklarek, and Diamond with Margot Siegel and Katherine Diamond.
 At the time, it was one of the largest women-owned architecture firms in the United States.

 Like Paul R. Williams and Harold L. Williams, Sklarek also worked on projects in Southern California, including the Pacific Design Center in Los Angeles and Terminal One at the Los Angeles International Airport.
-Sklarek was well known for her project management skills, particularly for large-scale jobs.
+Sklarek was well-known for her project management skills, particularly for large-scale jobs.
 She served as a principal of project management at the Jerde Partnership, where she worked on the Mall of America in Minneapolis.

-Sklarek was the first African American woman elected to the Fellows of the American Institute of Architects (FAIA), an honor awarded to only three percent of AIA members.
+Sklarek was the first African American woman elected to the Fellows of the American Institute of Architects (FAIA), an honor awarded to only 3% of AIA members.
 Harold L. Williams and John S. Chase were also part of this exclusive group due to their contributions to the field.
 She received the AIA’s Whitney M. Young Jr. Award for working to address social issues by promoting racial and gender diversity in the field.
 Through her social engagement, leadership and management skills, and design expertise, Sklarek helped expand and inspire the field of architecture.

 John S. Chase

-Alongside Harold L. Williams and ten others, architect John S. Chase (1925-2012) helped to co-found NOMA.
+Alongside Harold L. Williams and 10 others, architect John S. Chase (1925-2012) helped to co-found NOMA.
 Chase used his career to foster a professional community.
 Chase was born in Annapolis, Maryland, but spent most of his career in Houston, Texas.
 In 1950, when Chase began attending graduate school at the University of Texas in Austin, he was the first African American student to do so.
 Two days before his enrollment, the U.S. Supreme Court ruled to integrate the school.
 After graduating from the University of Texas in 1952, Chase became the first African American architect licensed in Texas.

 Chase’s work in Texas expanded the reach of African American architects into new areas of the country, adding to growing centers in California and on the East Coast.
-He started his own firm, John S. Chase, FAIA Architects, which eventually expanded to four locations in Houston, Austin, Dallas, and Washington, D.C.
+He started his own firm, John S. Chase, FAIA Architects, which eventually expanded to four locations in Houston, Austin, Dallas and Washington, D.C.
 In Houston and Austin, Chase designed churches including the Olivet Baptist Church and the David Chapel Missionary Baptist Church.
-Chase had a particular interest in church architecture and wrote his Master’s thesis on "Progressive Architecture for the Negro Baptist Church."
+Chase had a particular interest in church architecture and wrote his master’s thesis on "Progressive Architecture for the Negro Baptist Church."

 Philip G. Freelon